Big Birkhoff sums in $d$-decaying Gauss like iterated function systems: Technical lemmas

 The first fact implies that when $r=|I_{n_k}(x)|$ we can use \eqref{eqn:usef3} in the local dimension calculation.
 The second fact implies that we do not need to check any $r$ not of the form $r=|I_{n_k}(x)|$.
-Thus, by the Mass Distribution Principle (see \cite[Principle 4.2]{Fa}), we have
+Thus, by Lemma \ref{lem:MDP}, we have

-Passing with $M$ to infinity, we obtain the assertion.
+Passing with $M$ to infinity, we complete the proof of the lemma.